 Staying well-fed and watered is critical in extreme conditions.
 The human body burns far more calories trying to maintain its base temperature of 37°C in cold weather, so you must keep supplying it with the energy it needs.
 Foods like chocolate, nuts, cereal bars, cheese and oil are high in carbohydrates, protein and fat and with the exception of carbs, will be digested slowly, giving you a steady release of energy.

-Alternate Between Water and Sports Drinks
+Alternate Between Water and Energy Drinks

 Although the tendency is to drink less in cold weather, you should stay hydrated.
 Even if you don’t feel the perspiration, you’ll still be sweating and losing water to breathing.
 If you’re engaging in heavy exercise on your camping trip, it’s wise to replace lost electrolytes as well as water, so stock up on sports and energy drinks.